 Pay Attention: As Each Question Directs What We Think About…and Thus Shapes Destiny

 At times, our brains come up with “lousy” questions.
 This can be based upon our worst history and experiences.
 These lousy questions lead to limiting, unhealthy thoughts and more questions, which lead to more unhealthy thoughts and ultimately to negative emotions and beliefs about ourselves.

 Likewise, we can bring up very positive questions, based upon our best experiences and reflect our highest values.
 These questions lead to expansive answers, with significant implications for our daily actions.
 In many ways, the destiny we shape is at the mercy of the questions we ask ourselves and others.

 Thus, take the questions you ask seriously, especially those questions you find coming up repeatedly.
 Many of those are driven by fear and anxiety and serve only to promote more tension and misery in your world.
 Instead, set an intention…a very strong, serious intention…to start your day with positively biased questions.
 These will take you, and those you love, in a very different direction!
-Here are few simple examples to perhaps get you started.
+Here are a few simple examples to perhaps get you started.

-- How might I love more deeply, forgive more fully and live more passionately today?
+- How might I love more deeply, forgive more fully, and live more passionately today?